HacAtac/HacAtac/README.md

 - 📝 I regularly write articles on: [https://www.linkedin.com/in/jordan-hackworth-898205217/](https://www.linkedin.com/in/jordan-hackworth-898205217/)

-- 💬 Ask me about any **Front-End or Back-End help or any collaboration oppurtunities!!**
+- 💬 Ask me about any **Front-End or Back-End help or any collaboration oppurtunities!**

 - 📫 How to reach me **jhackworth00@outlook.com, https://www.linkedin.com/in/jordan-hackworth-898205217/**